How to appeal your A Level results

 Requesting a review of your A Level results

-If you believe your exam results are wrong, speak to someone at your school or college.
-This could be a personal tutor, exams officer or principal.
+If you believe your results are wrong, speak to someone at your school or college.
+This could be your teacher, your personal tutor or principal.
 They should be able to discuss your options and tell you about the appeals procedure.

-You may decide to challenge an A Level, BTEC or another exam result if:
+You may decide to challenge an A Level, BTEC or another result if:

 - Your school or college made an error when sending information to the exam board

-- Your school or college believes the exam result is incorrect
+- Your school or college believes the result is incorrect

 - You have proof of wrongdoing against you, such as discrimination

-You won’t be able to submit a request for a review to the exam board yourself.
+You won’t be able to submit a request for a review directly to the exam board yourself.
 Your school or college has to do this for you.
-If you sat your exams independently, speak to the centre that submitted your results.
+If you sat your assessments independently, speak to the centre that submitted your results.

 The exam board will review your result and change the grade if they agree it’s wrong.
 It could be re-marked above or below the original grade.
 If the grade doesn't change, then you or your school might have to pay for the review.